gavv/md-authors/README.md

 | `{login}`   | github login                                          |
 | `{profile}` | github profile url                                    |

-Some fields may be empty/missing if this information is not available on GitHub or if GitHub support is disabled via `--forge=none` option.
+Some fields may be empty/missing if this information is not available on GitHub or if GitHub support is disabled via `--no-project` option.

 Example of `|` syntax usage is to print email if it's available or profile link otherwise: